 |At-fault accident (damage > $1,000)||$1,699||$1,221|

-Car insurance companies use age as an indicator of potential risk, pricing premiums accordingly.
-An insurance policy is typically most expensive for teens — thanks to their inexperience — and more affordable for middle-aged drivers.
-Since each insurance company evaluates age tiers differently, it's smart to shop around and find a great rate.
+Insurance companies rely on age as an indicator of potential risk, pricing premiums accordingly.
+An auto insurance policy is often most expensive for teen drivers — due to their increased odds of being involved in an accident — and relatively affordable for older drivers.
+Because each insurance company evaluates age tiers in a different way, it's worth doing some comparison shopping.

-As a general rule, teen drivers should choose Allied instead of Farmers: the former's average annual rates are $2,992 less than the latter's..
+As a general rule, teen drivers should choose Allied over Farmers: the former's average annual rates are $2,992 less than the latter's..

 |Age tier||Farmers avg. annual premium||Allied avg. annual premium|

-Cost aside, Farmers and Allied come with pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
-Be sure to weigh these elements before deciding.
+Cost aside, Farmers and Allied both have pros and cons, including their customer satisfaction ratings, discount programs, add-ons, and financial stability.
+Dive into the data before making your decision.

 |Anti-Lock Brake System|